 We are very interested in the hot speeches by community representatives, open source project contributors, technology developers, database developers, and developers of any large projects, including non-web-based projects.

 Our audience is interested in the newest developments in the field of artificial intelligence, neural networks, the use of big data, smart homes and cities, and more.
 In general, HighLoad++ participants make up the most advanced audience in Russian and countries of the former Soviet Union.

 You may prepare your speech in either English or Chinese; we will provide simultaneous interpreting for our listeners.

-For foreign speakers, we will fully bear the cost of hotel accommodation, airfare, and Russian visa registration.
+For foreign speakers, we will fully cover the costs of accommodation, airfare, and visa fees.

 Russian engineers have preserved the high qualification inherited by us from the Soviet Union.
 They used to build rockets but now their accomplishments include Yandex (4th in the world among search engines, Mail.Ru (a mail service with 100 million active users), VKontakte (250 million registered users), Telegram (100 million users), and Badoo (more than 300 million accounts).

 Our programmers have taken part in many international open source projects and work as database and web server developers.
 One of the most striking examples is the web server Nginx, which holds second place in the use of active web sites (after Apache, of course:).